daniel-furman/ensemble-climate-projections/README.md

 ### Discussion
 ---

 A blend of tree-based, machine learning classifiers performed best at predicting the current geographic ranges for Xant. and Ybrev.
-The overlap in baseline geographic range was roughly fifty percent; thus, Xant. often survive in microhabitats other than fallen Joshua tree branches.
+The overlap in baseline geographic range was roughly fifty percent (intersection/union).
 Substantial bioclimatic change is predicted to constrict the geographic ranges for both species (Fig. 6), as well as reduce species overlap by ~56% from baseline conditions, on average.
-Lastly, we pinpointed areas with a high likelihood of retaining the two species future distributions, to target ecological conservation.
+Areas with a high likelihood of future species overlap were then pinpointed, to target ecological conservation for Mojave Desert populations of Xant. reliant on fallen Joshua trees for shelter.